 What did you think about this week’s edition of Last Week Tonight with John Oliver?
 Be sure to share right now in the comments below!

 Also, for some more weekly updates and discussions on all things Last Week Tonight, be sure to like CarterMatt on Facebook right now.
 (Photo: HBO.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!